 3. International Flair Jewelers

 After doing this for so long, I find it hard to believe that a) I have never heard of anyone doing this clever promotion before, and b) someone really had a candy-corn necklace.

 Rebellion seemed to be in the air this year, as brands tried to convince consumers that the best way to break the rules was to buy certain luxury goods.
 Perhaps it’s best if we don’t think too hard about that concept, but I did enjoy this video, developed by Bulgari’s Italian marketing agency, which contrasts the “rules” in an outdated etiquette book with the way people actually act—and does a nice job of showcasing product along the way.
-It’s also racked up 9 million views.
+It’s also racked up 9 million views on YouTube.
 That rules.